justym/spotify-timer/README.md

 As this title, this app is alarm for spotify

 ## Why
-I just wanted to controll spotify playback from cli
+I just wanted to controll spotify playback from terminal

 ## Setup
 ```